-Hunger pains: Binge-eating disorder linked to lifelong impairments in 12-country studySeptember 23rd, 2013 in Psychology & Psychiatry /
+Hunger pains: Binge-eating disorder linked to lifelong impairments in 12-country studySeptember 23, 2013 in Medicine & Health / Psychology & Psychiatry

 Binge-eating disorder, designated only months ago by the American Psychiatric Association as a diagnosis in its Diagnostic and Statistical Manual of Mental Disorders, is associated with substantial lifelong impairments comparable to those of bulimia nervosa, according to a World Health Organization study based on community epidemiological surveys conducted in 12 nations worldwide.